 The key is to add the flour first, then add the baking powder and salt on top and stir it into the flour slightly before mixing.
 I've never had a problem with this strategy and it leads to less cleanup!

 Mix, Chill, Roll, & Bake!

 Then, mix just until a dough forms.
-Once the dough is ready, let it chill in the fridge for 30 minutes-1 hour, scoop into round cookies, & roll in sugar before baking.
+Once the dough is ready, let it chill in the fridge for 30 minutes-1 hour, scoop it into round cookies, & roll it in sugar before baking.

 P.S- this lemon cookie dough is slightly sticky before time in the fridge, so don't be alarmed as it will be super easy to scoop after the chill time in the fridge.

 Let the cookies chill 30 minutes- 1 hour